mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

 Finally, the energy minimization requires the computation of the minimum force in the system.
-Although not very different from the potential measurement, let us create a new method that is dedicated solely to measuring forces:
+Although not very different from the potential measurement, let us create a new method that is dedicated solely to measuring forces.
+The force can be returned as a vector (default), or as a matrix (which will be useful for pressure calculation, see the :ref:`chapter7-label` chapter):

 .. label:: start_Utilities_class